BrunoTeixeira1996/network-scripts/README.md

 subnet ☑️

-standart vlsm ☑️
+vlsm ☑️

-`working with /24 only`
+`vlsm working with /24 only`